 Being less commercial than most festivals there were not lots of trade stalls, just a few nice ones.

 Plan For Next Year

-The date for Goren Festival next year has been set for Friday 6th and Saturday 7th July.
+The date for Goren Festival next year has been set for Friday 29th and Saturday 30th June (camp overnight Saturday and head home on the Sunday) .
 It is held in the Blackdown Hills, near Axminster in East Devon.
 If you want to find out more about the location in advance you can head along to one of their Open Meadow Days which are run as part of the National Garden Scheme from June – you can enjoy a guided walk round the gorgeous wild flower meadows and beautiful the scenery.